Descolada/AutoHotkey-v2-Store-Edition/README.md

 2. Download the latest versions of v1 and v2
 3. Install first v1, then v2 (this requires user input)
 4. Merges the AHK files from AHK_INSTALLDIR with AutoHotkey-MSIX-base to create AutoHotkey-MSIX-release
-5. Copies AutoHotkeyShell.exe to v2 folder as AutoHotkey.exe; modifies ui-launcheditor.ahk to disable UI Access checkboxes
+5. Copies AutoHotkeyShell.exe to v2 folder as AutoHotkey.exe; copies LaunchHelpV1.ahk and LaunchHelpV2.ahk to UX folder; modifies ui-launcheditor.ahk to disable UI Access checkboxes; modifies ui-dash.ahk to set some default registry values for HKCU
 6. Packages AutoHotkey-MSIX-release into an .msix file using MSIX Hero
 7. If SignCert.pfx is available along with SignCertPasswd.txt (containing the plain-text password for the cert), then also signs the package.
 SignCert.pfx can be for example the file in Windows10STestPolicies/AppxTestRootAgency/AppxTestRootAgency.pfx